Skip to main content

 For high-traffic scenarios, it’s worth comparing VPC Lattice costs with alternatives like NAT instances (EC2 cost) or NLB + PrivateLink (NLB + PrivateLink hourly and per-GB cost).

-Multiple third parties
+Multiple third parties and isolation

 #